1. WILDWOOD NATURE CENTER - 18673 Lane Road

 Road.
 It contains forty-six acres and has a heavily timbered, deep ravine ending in a fifty foot vertical limestone wall directly above the cave

 opening.
 The cave was discovered in 1848 by Lorenzo Dutton and was explored for several hundred feet.
-The explorable portion of the cave
+The explorable portion of the cave has

 9. DOWNING PARK - 23008 78th Street

 The park is located two miles north of State Highway 3, or 60th Street.
 Then turn onto on county road V68, or W Avenue.
-It is a quiet picnic
+It is a quiet picnic area

-is another great birdwatching park.
+another great birdwatching park.

 10. VALLEY CANOE ACCESS - 3306 Diamond Road

 This three acre access features not only access to the Turkey River but also a beautiful native plant area.
-The access is located between
+The access is located between Clermont

-Clermont and Elgin-- turn off county road W51, or Canoe Road, onto Diamond Road.
+and Elgin-- turn off county road W51, or Canoe Road, onto Diamond Road.
 The access is on the right hand side.

 Wildwood Nature Center